AshiqSazid/Chatbot/README.md

 # Chat Bot
-Chatbot application built using Django, Template, Grog API, SQLite3, and a frontend developed with Tailwind CSS, CSS, and JavaScript.
+Chatbot application built using Django, Template, Groq API, SQLite3, and a frontend developed with Tailwind CSS, CSS, and JavaScript.
 This project serves as a texting assistant chat with interactive chat functionalities with sentiment analysis.

 ## Features

-- **Chat Bot with LLM**: Integrates Grog API (Llama3) for high-quality text responses with sentiment analysis.
+- **Chat Bot with LLM**: Integrates Groq API (Llama3) for high-quality text responses with sentiment analysis.
 - **User-Friendly UI**: Responsive and interactive chat interface built with Tailwind CSS, CSS, and JavaScript.
 - **Conversation Management**: Users can create, retrieve, update, and delete conversations.
 - **User Authentication**: Register, login, and token refresh functionality in chatbot conversations.